 In addition to advising on the takeover bid, the King Wood & Mallesons London team also advised on the new financing arrangements and the applications to the (i) Financial Conduct Authority to cancel the GDRs and the B Ordinary Shares from the Official List; (ii) London Stock Exchange (“LSE”) to cancel the admission to trading of the GDRs and B Ordinary Shares on the Main Market of the LSE; and alongside local Cypriot counsel (iii) Cyprus Securities and Exchange Commission to approve a compulsory acquisition of approximately 2.17% of the total share capital under Cypriot law.

 Headquartered in Russia and with a portfolio of more than 75,000 square meters of completed properties, AFI Developments Plc is a leading Russian property developer which primarily focuses on large-scale development projects in Moscow and the Moscow region.
 AFI Developments was successfully admitted to the Main Market of the LSE in 2007, raising approximately $1.4 billion through the IPO, by selling an 18% stake.

 Flotonic is controlled by former AFI chair Mr. Lev Leviev.
 This takeover provided “certainty for AFI investors amid rising market volatility for the Russian real estate market.”

-The London based King & Wood Mallesons team was led by corporate partners Greg Stonefield (who listed AFI’s GDRs and B Ordinary Shares on the LSE) and Joseph Newitt and included finance partner, Khai Nguyen, corporate senior associate Jenny Goodrich, finance associate Jenny Zhou and corporate associate Cassandra Ditzel.
+The London based King & Wood Mallesons team was led by corporate partners Greg Stonefield (who listed AFI’s GDRs and B Ordinary Shares on the LSE) and Joseph Newitt and included finance partner, Khai Nguyen, corporate senior associate Jenny Goodrich, finance associate Jenny Zhao and corporate associate Cassandra Ditzel.